laurap-dev/gradebook-docs/features/index.md

 ### Common Workflows

 **Setting up a new course:**
-1. Create & View GradeBooks → Create new gradebook
+1. Create & View GradeBooks → Create new GradeBook
 2. Import from Google Classroom → Import students and assignments
 3. Views and Sorting → Customize display